luciangreen/listprologinterpreter/LPI_docs.md

 * Note: Mode statements, described in the next section, are required after Type Statements.

+* Types with lists (0-infinite repeats of type statements) are written inside {}.
+There may be nested curly brackets.

 * Type Statements may be recursive (see test 23 in <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_types.pl">lpiverify4_types.pl</a>), i.e. they may repeat until triggering the base case:

 ```